GET THE BEST MAGNESIUM

 Dr. Barnard recommends 200 mgs per day of elemental Magnesium as a single supplement on its own and 1,000-2,000 mgs per day of elemental Calcium.
 Some Calcium supplements also have 200 IU of Vitamin D included which is also beneficial.

-At the very least perhaps try to find a good multivitamin or combination that has both these amounts of Magnesium and Calcium in them.
+At the very least perhaps try to find a good multivitamin or combination that has both these amounts of magnesium and calcium in them.

-And remember always consult your doctor first before you add any herbs or supplements to your diet.
-We are trying to find foods that fight pain, not foods that increase it.
-We have enough of that already!
+add any herbs or supplements to your diet.
+We are trying to find foods

 P.S.
 Try this full spectrum magnesium...
 I LOVE it.